TakaiKinoko/Cornell_CS3110_OCaml/Chap4/README.md

-### INVOCATION of the short code snippets in this folder:
+### INVOCATION of the code snippets in this folder:
 ```
 $ ocamlbuild <filename>.byte
 $ ./<filename>.byte